morays-community/morays-doc/docs/source/nemo.api_4.rst

 What remains now is to configure the OASIS interface in the NEMO communication module in accordance with the global OASIS settings deployed by Eophis.

+.. note:: NEMO must be compiled with CPP key *key_oasis3* to use OASIS

 Modified OASIS interface